-Last week the article on “5 Things I Would Tell Anyone Wanting To Make A Living From Music” was well received.
+The article 5 Things I Would Tell My Kids If They Were Wanting To Make A Living From Music was well received.
 However we think this is only half of the story - sometimes the issues may not be with the kids, but with the parents.
 If your kids love music and want to try and make a living from it, then you may need advice too.
 So here are 5 tips from one parent to another…

 1. They Won’t Grow Out Of It